ericbright2002/Forged_in_Obsidian/README.md

 ## Change Log
 I did a terrible job keeping track earlier, here are the files that you should change to get everything working to v1.5 and beyond.

+### v1.5.5
+* Added the <font color="red">StarsmithAssets.JSON</font> file in the main folder which has all the Starsmith: Assets and Starsmith: Mecha Mercs assets in it.
+* Fixed a typo in the README file

 ### v1.5.4
 * Updated <font color="red">README.md</font>
 * Updated <font color="red">starforged_stats.sfile.md</font> and <font color="red">starforged_moves.sfile.md</font>